lhcb/glossary/glossary/C.md

 ## CLARO {#CLARO}

-CLARO is a customized 8 channel ASIC CMOS chip used to read-out «RICH» «MaPMT»s in Upgrade 1.
+CLARO is a customized 8-channel «ASIC» CMOS chip used to read out «RICH» «MaPMT»s in Upgrade I.
 It is a digital board with a binary output: either 0 or 1.
 Each channel is calibrated separately to find the most optimal threshold.
 The threshold defines whether 1 (signal) or 0 (no signal) will be transmitted.